Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Here’s a summary of what you can expect from continuous light:

 Variables are parts of an equation that can have different values.
 In photography, we deal with variables on the camera to determine the exposure result that we want.

-The most basic variables are within the Exposure Triangle, but as we'll learn, using flash adds more variables that we can use to our advantage.
+The most fundamental variables are within the Exposure Triangle, but as we’ll learn, using flash adds more variables that we can use to our advantage.

 Most photographers learn about the three variables of exposure:

-Used with a meter, whether inside the camera or an external light meter, we can come up with a correct exposure.
+We can come up with a correct exposure with a meter, whether inside the camera or an external light meter.

 How do we know which setting to choose for each variable?
 That depends upon your creative needs or available light.
 To figure that out, we use the Exposure Triangle.

 Do you want to add motion blur or freeze motion?
 The triangle lets you know that a faster shutter speed helps to freeze motion and a slow shutter speed allows motion blur.

 Do you want lovely bokeh or should everything be in focus?
 Your aperture is the key to answering that question.